-To contextualize this, the average range of pension fund and insurance company investment into private equity (as a proxy for direct investment) is \$13-\$53
+13 To contextualize this, the average range of pension fund and insurance company investment into private equity (as a proxy for direct investment) is \$13-\$53 million.
+SWF range from \$46-118 million (see WEF, 2013).
+Tonkonogy et al. 2018.

 Commercial Banks Commercial banks are known for being critical investors in all states of the project lifecycle.
-They Basel III regulatory requirements demand greater liquidity and lower leverage.
-The goal is the reduction of risk and to prevent unintended consequences. are faced with some barriers that may prevent them from investing in clean energy projects.
-This may lead to a limitation of long-term investment by international commercial banks.(Tonkonogy et al. 2018)
+They are faced with some Basel III regulatory requirements demanded greater liquidity and lower leverage.
+The goal is the reduction of risk and to prevent unintended consequences. barriers that may prevent them from investing in clean energy projects. ⇒ This may lead to a limitation of long-term investment by international commercial banks.(Tonkonogy et al. 2018)